Wartime sexual violence: Psychological effects

 Victims and survivors of war rape are at very high risk of psychosocial problems.

 The short-term psychological injuries to the victims include feelings of fear, helplessness, sadness, disorientation, isolation, vulnerability, and desperation.
 If left untreated, the psychological effects of sexual assault and rape can be devastating, sometimes even deadly.
 Causes of death as the result of sexual violence include suicide and murder.
 Murder of sexual assault and rape victims may be perpetrated by the rapist or as part of an honor killing by family members of the victim.

-Long-term psychological injuries may include depression, anxiety disorders (including post-traumatic stress syndrome (PTSS)), multiple somatic symptoms, flashbacks, on-going trauma, chronic insomnia, self-hatred, nightmares, paranoia, difficulty re-establishing intimate relationships, shame, disgust, anger, and persistent fears.
+Long-term psychological injuries may include depression, anxiety disorders, post-traumatic stress disorder (PTSD), multiple somatic symptoms, flashbacks, on-going trauma, chronic insomnia, self-hatred, nightmares, paranoia, difficulty re-establishing intimate relationships, shame, disgust, anger, and persistent fears.
 They could have trouble sleeping, experience changes in their appetite, or develop full-blown emotional problems, including posttraumatic stress disorder, depression, substance abuse, or dependence.
 Individuals who have experienced sexual assault are at risk for other day-to-day problems, including arguing with family members and having problems at work.
 Lack of medical psychological support resources also puts victims of war rape at further disadvantage.
 Refugee women are also at a disadvantage of receiving adequate assistance to deal with the psychological consequences of war rape – not only do they lack legal representation, they also may lack protection from the perpetrators of the violent act.
 Furthermore, there is an increase in dislike of refugees and asylum seekers which is another obstacle in the psychological healing process of victims seeking assistance outside of their countries that may still be under civil strife.
 Psychological support and counseling sessions given by individuals not part of the ethnic, linguistic, or community may incite difficulties in communication between patient and caregiver.
 As a result, adequate emotional and psychological support to the victims is not fully developed, affecting the long-term healing potential for the patient.